Key Facts

 When to Use

-- •When you need to determine the spread and central tendency of a dataset using quartiles.
+- •Summarizing the spread and central tendency of a dataset without being skewed by extreme values.

 How It Works